Lattice Semiconductor

-Lattice Semiconductor Corporation is an American semiconductor company specializing in the design and manufacturing of low power field-programmable gate arrays (FPGAs).
-Headquartered in the Silicon Forest area of Hillsboro, Oregon, the company also has operations in San Jose, Calif., Shanghai, Manila, Penang, and Singapore.
-Lattice Semiconductor has more than 1000 employees and an annual revenue of more than $660 million as of 2022.
+Lattice Semiconductor Corporation is an American semiconductor company specializing in the design and manufacturing of low-power field-programmable gate arrays (FPGAs).
+Headquartered in the Silicon Forest area of Hillsboro, Oregon, the company also has operations in San Jose, California, Shanghai, Manila, Penang, Singapore and Pune.
+Lattice Semiconductor has more than 1,000 employees and an annual revenue of more than $660 million as of 2022.
 The company was founded in 1983 and went public in 1989.
 It is traded on the Nasdaq stock exchange under the symbol LSCC.